 Radnor Lake State Park

-In 2011, the Historic Valve House Trail opened for park visitors with recently completed interpertive panels focusing on the L & N Railroad construction of the dam in the early 1900s.
-Just a short 10 minute hike from the Walter Criley Visitor Center, this interpretive trail will be complete within the next 2 years with the construction of the Historic Valve-House.
+In 2011, the Historic Valve House Trail opened for park visitors with recently completed interpretive panels focusing on the L & N Railroad construction of the dam in the early 1900s.
+Just a short 10-minute hike from the Walter Criley Visitor Center, this interpretive trail will be complete within the next 2 years with the construction of the Historic Valve-House.

 The Friends of Radnor Lake help protect, preserve and promote the natural integrity of the park through a variety of environmental efforts.
 Thanks to their generosity and support, Radnor Lake continues to be a place of natural beauty and wonder, for all to enjoy.

 Park Trail Maps

 Looking for a trail map?
 Click the link below to see a list of the maps available at this park.
 The page includes all the trail maps we have available, organized by park.
 We have free and paid options that provide you the details you need to have your next great adventure in Tennessee.